-12.4.2 Requirements for Using Oracle Database Vault with Oracle Label Security sqlplus bea_dvacctmgr -- Or, sqlplus bea_dvacctmgr@hrpdb for a PDB Enter password: password
+12.4.2 Requirements for Using Oracle Database Vault with Oracle Label Security

 You must fulfill specific requirements in place before you use Oracle Database Vault with Oracle Label Security.

 - Oracle Label Security is licensed separately.
 Ensure that you have purchased a license to use it. - Before you install Oracle Database Vault, you must have already installed Oracle Label Security. - The installation process for Oracle Label Security creates the LBACSYS user account.
 As a user who has been granted the DV_ACCTMGR role, unlock this account and grant it a new password.
 For example: